Physics-Informed Quantum Communication Networks: A Vision Towards the Quantum Internet: Physics-informed QCNs: Motivation and Challenges

 \subsubsection{Qubits lifetime}

-In classical networks, information bits can be preserved forever in highly-reliable solid state memories, and can wait for long durations in queues at access points with minimal losses.
-In contrast, in QCNs, quantum states are fragile and suffer from quantum decoherence due to their interaction with the surrounding environment, which could cause the quantum states, carrying the quantum data, to collapse and the data to be lost.
+In classical networks, information bits can be preserved forever in highly-reliable solid state memories, and can wait in long queues at access points with minimal losses.
+In contrast, in QCNs, quantum states are fragile and suffer from quantum decoherence due to their interaction with the surrounding environment, which could cause the quantum states to collapse and lose the data.
+Although advancing today's quantum technology could dramatically increase the coherence time of qubits, it will not be able to completely overcome the decoherence losses, particularly when qubits are stored in long queues in large-scale QCNs.

-Thus, storage and preservation of quantum states must not ignore their quantum physics nature.
+Thus, although the storage and preservation of quantum states challenges are generally a technology deficiency in today's QCNs, they also must remain cognizant of the underlying quantum physics.
 For instance, if the storage of qubits were assumed to be lossless with infinite qubits' lifetime \cite{schoute2016shortcuts}, then the resulting QCN design and performance will face serious challenges in terms of scheduling and resource management, along with impractical delay and throughput results.